BestTimesToVisit.com Logo

 MARTA (Metropolitan Atlanta Rapid Transit Authority)

-Atlanta's primary public transit system, MARTA offers rail and bus services connecting major parts of the city and surrounding counties.
-It's a reliable way to bypass traffic, especially for reaching the airport, downtown, Midtown, and Buckhead.
+Atlanta's public transit system includes heavy rail (the 'train') and buses, connecting major parts of the city and its surrounding counties.
+It's a great way to reach the airport, downtown attractions, and some neighborhoods without dealing with traffic.

-Tip:Download the MARTA app for real-time schedules and trip planning.
-Avoid peak rush hours (7-9 AM and 4-6 PM) if possible, as trains can get crowded.
-Always tap your Breeze card at the turnstile; failing to do so can result in a fare dispute.
-MARTA is generally safe, but be aware of your surroundings, especially late at night.
+Tip:Download the MARTA Ride app for real-time schedules and trip planning.
+Avoid rush hour (7-9 AM and 4-6 PM on weekdays) if possible, as trains and buses can get crowded.
+Be aware of your surroundings, especially on less crowded routes or late at night.
+Don't assume all trains go to the airport; check the destination sign on the train.

 Rideshare Services (Uber/Lyft)